william-dawson/NTPoly/ReadMe.md

 --------------------------------------------------------------------------------
 In the examples directory, there are a number of different example programs that use NTPoly.
 You can check the ReadMe.md file in each example directory to learn how to build and run each example.
+The simplest example is PremadeMatrix, which includes sample output you can compare to.

 Feature Outline
 --------------------------------------------------------------------------------